jSethMano/react-news-api/README.md

-# react-news-api
+# React-News-API

-Simple project using https://newsapi.org/ API
+## Simple React JS project using https://newsapi.org/ API

-#Cloned from Remote Repo
+### Please note that I only used a developer subscription of the API